rudderlabs/rudderstack-docs/destinations/advertising/snap-pixel.md

 ## Track

-The `track` call lets you track custom events in your website.
+The `track` call lets you send Snap Pixel events.

-A sample call looks like the following code snippet:
+A sample track call is as shown below:

 ```javascript
 rudderanalytics.track('PURCHASE', {